microsoft/TypeScript/doc/spec.md

 }
 ```

-This version of the ‘BankAccount’ class requires us to introduce a constructor parameter and then assign it to the ‘balance’ field.
+This version of the 'BankAccount' class requires us to introduce a constructor parameter and then assign it to the 'balance' field.
 To simplify this common case, TypeScript accepts the following shorthand syntax.

 ```TypeScript
 class BankAccount {